ArbitrumFoundation/docs/docs/calculate-aep-fees.md

 AEP_FEES = [(l2BaseFee + l2SurplusFee + l1BaseFee + l1SurplusFee) - (l1BaseFee)]*0.1
 ```

-The motivation is that the ```L1BaseFee``` represents the only on-chain liability for the Arbitrum Chain as this is covers their cost for publishing data blobs on the parent chain.
+The motivation is that the `L1BaseFee` represents the only on-chain liability for the Arbitrum chain, as it covers the cost of publishing data blobs on the parent chain.

 All other costs including ```L2BaseFee```, ```L2SurplusFee```, and ```L1SurplusFee``` represents the net revenue for the chain and the AEP aims to capture 10% of the fees collected.